 Explores the movement of peoples from Great Britain, Ireland, mainland Europe and Asia to the New World and Australasia.
 [1800-1980]

 Unique primary source diaries, correspondence, photographs, oral histories and journals narrate the vivid realities of ocean travel and life in adopted homelands.
 Organisational correspondence, government proceedings, shipping company papers and records of advocacy groups provide key context to migrants’ everyday struggles.

 Colonial Office files (supplemented by some War Office files) from the UK National Archives, relating to British governance of 25 islands in the Caribbean.
-The first of three modules has been released, covering 1624-1832.
+The first two of three modules have been released, covering 1624-1849.

 Includes research collections from the Kinsey Institute Library & Special Collections and resources sourced from the US, UK and Australia that focus on individual stories and experiences.

 The collection makes available papers from ground-breaking sexologists; official records of pressure groups and community organizations; diaries, correspondence and photographs charting the relationships and lived experiences of individuals; as well as erotic fiction, ephemeral materials, objects, videos, public service announcements, legal and government documents, and more.

 Includes primary sources for the study of gender history, women’s suffrage, the feminist movement and the men’s movement.

 Other key areas represented in the material include employment and labor, education, government and legislation, the body, domesticity and the family.
 The content has been sourced from across the United States, Canada, the United Kingdom and Australia.